dcnieho/Titta/readme.md

 |SD (precision)|`STD1D`|"Precision is defined as the closeness of a set of repeated gaze position measurements obtained under identical conditions (i.e., obtained from an eye that has not rotated)" ([Niehorster, Zemblys et al., 2020](https://doi.org/10.3758/s13428-020-01400-9)).
 STD indicates the spatial spread of a sequence of gaze points (more precisely it is a measure of dispersion around the centroid of a sequence of gaze positions).
 As per equation 2 in [Niehorster, Zemblys et al. (2020)](https://doi.org/10.3758/s13428-020-01400-9), it is computed as the square-root of the sum of the horizontal and vertical variance of the recorded gaze positions.|
 |RMS (precision)|`RMS1D`|RMS in Titta refers to RMS-S2S precision, or "the root mean square of the displacement between successive gaze positions", which loosely speaking gives an indication of how spiky the gaze signal is ([Niehorster, Zemblys et al., 2020](https://doi.org/10.3758/s13428-020-01400-9)).|
 |Data loss|`dataLoss`|Data loss (for an extensive discussion, see [Hooge et al., 2022](https://doi.org/10.3758/s13428-022-02010-3)) is calculated as the percentage of recorded gaze samples that is marked as invalid by the eye tracker.|

+### Advanced calibration
+Titta's default calibration/validation routine `Titta.calibrate()` performs a calibration and validation flow in a fully automated fashion based on the number and positions of calibration and validation targets configured by the user.
+While this routine generally works well with healthy human adult participants, the lack of adaptability in the calibration procedure makes achieving calibration much more difficult in participants that are unable or unwilling to follow verbal instructions, such as infants, children with autism spectrum disorder, and nonhuman animals.
+We have therefore additionally provided `Titta.calibrateAdvanced()`, a flexible and adaptive interface for calibrating and validating eye trackers. `Titta.calibrateAdvanced()` presents a control panel that provides the experimenter with full control over when to show and collect gaze data for specific calibration points, whether and when to re-collect gaze data for calibration points, and which of the collected calibration points to use to compute the calibration.
+This functionality is shown in the [`demo_experiments/readmeAdvancedCalibration.m`](/demo_experiments/readmeAdvancedCalibration.m) script.

+Instead of the user manually performing the calibration or validation, such as indicating when and for which calibration or validation points to (re-)collect data, the operation of the `Titta.calibrateAdvanced()` interface can also be controlled by an automated calibration controller class.
+Such a class interoperates with a programming interface in `Titta.calibrateAdvanced()` that has been developed to enable automated operation of the interface.
+A calibration controller class receives information from `Titta.calibrateAdvanced()` about the current state of the interface and can perform functions such as, for instance, monitoring the gaze data provided by the eye tracker in real time and launching the collection of calibration data once the gaze is close enough to a given location on the screen, and then performing calibration once enough data has been collected.
+This functionality is shown in the [`demo_experiments/readmeAdvancedCalibration_auto.m`](/demo_experiments/readmeAdvancedCalibration_auto.m) script.

+Finally, an automated calibration controller class has been developed that uses `Titta.calibrateAdvanced()`'s automated operation programming interface to provide an automated calibration and validation procedure for participants who are unable to follow instructions, which was specifically designed for nonhuman primates.
+This functionality is shown in the [`demo_experiments/readmeAdvancedCalibration_nonhuman_primate.m`](/demo_experiments/readmeAdvancedCalibration_nonhuman_primate.m) script.

+A detailed description of the functionality of `Titta.calibrateAdvanced()` and the automated calibration procedure is provided in [Niehorster et al. (2024)](https://doi.org/10.3758/s13428-024-02540-y).
+When using this functionality, please cite this paper.
+A video demoing the advanced calibration interface and the automated calibration flow for nonhuman primates is available here: [https://www.youtube.com/watch?v=THui9tIrM2s](https://www.youtube.com/watch?v=THui9tIrM2s).

 ## API
 ### `Titta` class